DipsDev/shipc/README.md

 #### This is probably my last implementation of ship. but now in C.

-This project served as a learning project to learn the C language.\
+This project served as a learning project for the C language.\
 I might have made some mistakes here and there, and I will continue to improve on this language.\
-I will expand the language features here, once I finish most.\

-The language is 100% custom-made, with its own VM and bytecode version.
+The language is 100% custom-made, with its own VM and bytecode version.\
+Ship is a dynamic, high-level garbage-collected language inspired by javascript and lua.\
+Ship uses curly braces (`{}`) to identify blocks, and signifies end of statements with `;`

 ## Features
-Most of ship's statements are terminated using the `;` letter.

 ### Values
 Ship has 4 types of values.